SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 into the type system also exposes details that aren't meant to be part of the ASCII art framework's public interface, but leak out because of the nested generic types.
-You could have made the same shape by joining a two-by-two triangle with a two-by-two square and a flipped two-by-two triangle, or by directly drawing the trapezoid.
+You could have made the same shape by joining two triangles and a square, or by directly drawing the trapezoid.
 Wrapper types like ``JoinedShape`` and ``FlippedShape`` shouldn't be visible to users of this library.